Jam band: 1980–1999: Deadheads

 In the early 1990s, a new generation of bands was spurred by the Grateful Dead's touring and the increased exposure of The Black Crowes, Phish, and Widespread Panic.
-Phish was building a large fan base and innovating new concepts into their shows.
 At the same time, the Internet gained popularity and provided a medium for fans to discuss these bands and their performances as well as to view emerging concepts.

-Phish (along with the Grateful Dead, Bob Dylan, and The Beatles) was one of the first bands to have a Usenet newsgroup.
-To capitalize on this, they experimented with new theatrics at shows, such as the Big Ball Jam (1992–1994), the Secret Language (from 1992), and the Audience Chess match (1995 tour).
-A rapidly expanding concert-going market in the early 1990s saw Phish playing mid-sized amphitheaters in 1993 and 1994.
-The band also played at large venues such as Madison Square Garden.
-Many new bands were formed, which were the first to actually be called "jam bands", including Ozric Tentacles, Gov't Mule, Leftover Salmon, moe., and The String Cheese Incident.
+Phish and the Grateful Dead were two of the first bands to have a Usenet newsgroup.
+Many new bands were formed, which were the first to actually be called "jam bands", including ekoostik hookah, Dispatch, Gov't Mule, Leftover Salmon, moe., Rusted Root and The String Cheese Incident.

 During the summer of 1995 Garcia died.
 The surviving members of the Grateful Dead formed The Other Ones (appearing as "The Dead" for some tours).
 During the same period, Phish rose to prominence, and bands such as String Cheese Incident and Blues Traveler became successful.
 Many Deadheads migrated to the Phish scene, and Phish became recognized as more mainstream.

 The jam-band scene gained more recognition during the late 1990s, with Dave Matthews Band and Phish being among the most influential bands of the genre, drawing large crowds to amphitheaters and arenas.
 Dave Matthews Band played at Woodstock '99 while Phish celebrated the new millennium with an enormous festival called "Big Cypress" in southern Florida, which concluded with an eight-hour set.
-As of 2015, Phish has played a total of ten multi-day camping festivals.
 Other jam bands followed the success of these festivals, notably the Disco Biscuits, who held their first Camp Bisco in 1999, and moe., which began its annual moe.down festivals in 2000.